How To Grow Scotch Bonnet Peppers – Seed to Harvest

 Should I pick off early flowers?

-When your scotch bonnets are still indoors, we recommend picking early flower buds.
+When your scotch bonnets are still indoors, I recommend picking early flower buds.
 Be careful not to damage leaves when you do this by allowing the flowers to grow large.
 Stop picking flowers after the plants move outdoors permanently and have been outside for 2-3 weeks.

 How long do scotch bonnets take to grow?